Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/331__Directory__Streaming/ReadMe.txt

 Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 331__Directory__Streaming showcases usage of directory stream in Omm Consumer.
+The 331__Directory__Streaming showcases usage of directory stream in OMM Consumer.
 It demonstrates opening of directory stream as well as its processing.
 Having a directory stream open is useful for consumer applications willing to know the state of services and item groups it consumes.